eggdropsoap/questworlds-fvtt/README.md

 ## Installation

+Installation is easy: search for `questworlds` in Foundry.

-Use this manifest URL to install manually in Foundry:
+You can also use this manifest URL to install manually:

 [`https://github.com/eggdropsoap/questworlds-fvtt/releases/latest/download/system.json`](https://github.com/eggdropsoap/questworlds-fvtt/releases/latest/download/system.json)

-With luck, installation by searching within Foundry will be possible soon.

 ## Features